jfceklosky/acsi2stm-alt-hardware/README.md

 These boards are designed and tested to work with the software from this project: https://github.com/retro16/acsi2stm

-Versions 3.X and 4.X will work.
+Versions 3.X and 4.X of acsi2stm will work with both of these boards.

 The Ultrasatan style board can be found here:  https://github.com/jfceklosky/idc2ribbon

 # Building
-The gerbers can be used with various PCB manufacturers like JLBPCB, PCBway, and others.
+The gerbers can be used with various PCB manufacturers like JLBPCB, PCBWay, and others.

 Links to a source for each of the major components: